murthy1811/milestone-project-1/README.md

 ### Deployment

-The current deployment of this project is done using gitpod.
+The current deployment of this project is done using github.

 Code is written in gitpod interface. git commands - add, commit, push are of great help to push the code to repository in github.